riz-l/codingLessons/README.md

 For example, in the top left, navigate to 'Branch: lesson-1', and you will be able to find an 'index.html' file containing the lesson's example code, as well as the 'README.md' file detailing the lesson's topics and areas covered.

-If you're struggling to use GitHub, or find what you need, feel free to ask me questions!
+If you're struggling to use GitHub, or find what you need feel free to ask me questions!